jespersoderlund/mqttloadapp/README.md

 In the expressions the variables ”tick” and ”elapsed” are available for modelling.
 Elapsed is in milliseconds

 The parameters supported by the EXPR function are:
-- expression -
+- expression - The math expression language supported by the exp4j (http://www.objecthunter.net/exp4j/) library.
 - elapsedscalefactor - Scale factor to apply to the elapsetimestamp, e.g. with a scale factor of 1000 and 20000 ms elapsedtimestamp the variable ”elapsed” would have the value 20 when evaluated in the expressions
+- elapsedoffset (optional) - A fixed offset of the "raw" elapsedtime in milliseconds, essentially simulating being ahead or behind the actual elapsed time
-- tickscalefactor - Scale factor to apply to the ”tick” variable, e.g. with a scale factor of 10 and tick of 200 the variable ”tick” would have the value 20 when evaluated in the expression.
+- tickscalefactor (optional)- Scale factor to apply to the ”tick” variable, e.g. with a scale factor of 10 and tick of 200 the variable ”tick” would have the value 20 when evaluated in the expression.
+- tickoffset (optional) - A fixed offset of the actual ticks, this can for example allow the values to move to a more interesting area of the graph

 # API
 There is a REST-API, the resource endpoint is <host>:<port>/mqttloadapp/webresources.
 The API only supports application/json as content type.